On Andr\'e periods of mixed Tate motives: Introduction

 \section{Introduction}

+The category of mixed Tate motives over an open integer ring\footnote{By this we mean a finite localization of the ring of integers in a number field.} or a number field possesses a notion of \emph{$p$-adic period} which differs from the $p$-adic periods of $p$-adic Hodge theory.
+At first glance, this notion may appear to be a peculiarity of the mixed Tate setting.
+Yet it plays a key role in the inner mechanisms of mixed Tate Chabauty-Kim theory.
+It also connects the study of $p$-adic iterated integrals with Goncharov's theory of \textit{motivic iterated integrals}, and allows one to investigate Goncharov's conjectures from a $p$-adic point of view.
+Lastly, it forms the basis for the so-called $p$-adic period conjecture.\footnote{For mixed Tate motives, see, for instance \cite{DelGon, BurgosFresan, dupont2024introduction}.
+For $p$-adic periods of mixed Tate motives, see, for instance \cite{YamashitaBounds, chatzistamatiou2011p, FurushoPMZVII}.
+For the applications discussed above, see, for instance, \cite{CKtwo, mtmue, mtmueii, PolGonI, PolGonII, DCJar, JarossaySaettoneZehavi, ludtke2025refinedZ16, BettsLudtkeRefined, BettsLudtkeSection}.}

-It is widely considered that the $p$-adic periods of the Tate motive vanish.
-Indeed, this follows from the usual definition of $p$-adic periods for mixed Tate motives by a simple tautology.
-In ongoing work \cite{DCCorwinPer}, D. Corwin and I develop a gadget that extends the $p$-adic period map beyond the mixed Tate setting.
-As in the mixed Tate case, our gadget assigns naught to pure motives (which must now be replaced by certain systems of realizations).
-As such, it interacts usefully with cocycles for unipotent fundamental groups, and helps to begin the process of extending the mixed Tate Chabauty-Kim theory of \cite{mtmue, mtmueii, brown2017integral, PolGonI, PolGonII} (and others) beyond the mixed Tate setting.
+In this theory (and in stark contrast to the classical theory of complex periods, as well as $p$-adic Hodge theory), the period of the Tate motive vanishes.\footnote{See Remark \ref{RM55}.} In recent work \cite{DCCorwinPer}, D. Corwin and I develop a gadget that extends the $p$-adic period map beyond the mixed Tate setting.
+As in the mixed Tate case, our gadget assigns naught to pure motives (which must now be replaced by certain systems of realizations).\footnote{See Definition 5.6 of \cite{DCCorwinPer}; Remark \ref{RM55} below applies with little change.} As such, it interacts usefully with cocycles for unipotent fundamental groups, and helps to begin the process of extending the mixed Tate Chabauty-Kim theory of \cite{mtmue, mtmueii, brown2017integral, PolGonI, PolGonII} (and others) beyond the mixed Tate setting.

-However, it is not considered to be the case that $p$-adic periods of all pure motives are trivial, with various relevant notions of \textit{$p$-adic periods} appearing in various places in the literature.
+However, the literature has long since contained various notions of ``$p$-adic periods'' of a similar sort, and in this setting, it is not considered to be the case that $p$-adic periods of all pure motives are trivial.
 These notions have finally been put on solid ground by Ancona and \Fratila \cite{AnconaFratila}, who drew inspiration especially from work of Y. Andr\'e.